ageev/SmartHome/adguard/README.md

 ||alt2-mtalk.google.com^$important
 ```
 # Step 3.
 Additional configurations
-You need to figure out this by your own, but here is few tips I do:
+You need to figure out this by your own, but here is few things I did:
+- Adjusted router's DHCP scope to serve Adguard IP as a primary DNS
+- NAS still uses static DNS.
+I don't want things to get broken if Adguard container is restarted
+- I still have Pi-hole on Raspberry Pi Zero W. That's my secondary DNS
+- My router redirects all DNS requests to Adguard, except requests from NAS, Adguard itself and Pi-hole (this is called DNSFilter in Asus routers)
-- I've added all family devices to (Settings > Client Settings).
+- I've added all family devices to Adguard (Settings > Client Settings).
 For kid's tablets I've switched off all unneeded services (e.g. Amazon, ebay, OK.ru ....)
 - I've added some internal network devices to custom blocking rules (filters > custom rules).
 This is needed for the internal DNS resolution to work

 ```bash